ruilin-wu/ELEC3607-AUP-ZU3/2_Generate_custom_BSP/README.md

 petalinux-package boot --u-boot --fpga --force
 ```

-**Note: There is a error in petalinux 2024.1 when we use petalinux-package.**
+**Note: There is a error in petalinux 2024.1 when we use petalinux-package bsp.**
 Go to "/your_petalinux_path/scripts/petalinux-package".

 Change as below: